 Raloxifene is associated with an increased risk for venous thromboembolic events (deep vein thrombosis and pulmonary embolism) that is similar to the reported risk associated with current use of hormone replacement therapy.
-The risk-benefit balance should be considered in patients at risk of venous thromboembolic events of any aetiology.
-ALVISTA should be discontinued in the event of an illness or a condition leading to a prolonged period of immobilisation.
+The risk-benefit balance should be considered in patients at risk of venous thromboembolic events or any aetiology.
+LELVIS IA Should be discontinued in the event of a illness or a condition leading to a prolonged period of immobilisation.
 Discontinuation should happen as soon as possible in case of the illness, or from 3 days before the immobilisation occurs.
 Therapy should not be restarted until the initiating condition has resolved and the patient is fully mobile.